-- HP 1 There is a proven need for affordable homes for local people in the village which is supported by a majority of residents responding to the Local Housing Needs Survey. - HP 2 The majority of residents responding to the Local Housing Needs Survey oppose the further development of open market housing. - HP 3 Objections to further housing developments centre on the unsuitability of the existing infrastructure for significant further housing development especially in terms of traffic and the road network and pressures on the health centre and primary school. - HP4 Objectors also point out the small and declining employment opportunities in the village.
+- HP1 There is a proven need for affordable homes for local people in the village which is supported by a majority of residents responding to the Local Housing Needs Survey. - HP2 There is a need for housing for older people that is close to amenities and support within the village. - HP3 The majority of residents responding to the Local Housing Needs Survey oppose the further development of open market housing. - HP4 Objections to further housing developments centre on the unsuitability of the existing infrastructure for significant further housing development especially in terms of traffic and the road network and pressures on the health centre and primary school. - HP5 Objectors also point out the small and declining employment opportunities in the village.

-HPSI1 To support new small scale affordable local housing developments which respect the characteristics and constraints of Hemyock's built and natural environment yet allow continued evolution of the parish in order to maintain a broad social and demographic mix.

-HPSI2 Within the constraints of government policy to discourage any new housing development outside the existing built form and boundary of our village.

-HPSI3 To support development where it re-uses redundant or disused sites or buildings which meets the criteria of this Plan and would lead to an enhancement of the setting.

-HPSI4 To support schemes which will benefit the parish rural economy and/or community and/or infrastructure and will maintain the sustainability of the parish (providing they are appropriate to the setting and meet the requirements of this Plan).

-HPSI5 Proposals for conversion of existing buildings to housing or work units will be supported if they do not result in the need for a new building to be constructed and any conversion to a work unit does not cause excessive noise or dust to be created in the village or hamlet during the operation of that unit.
+- HPSI 1 To support new small scale affordable local housing developments which respect the characteristics and constraints of Hemyock's built and natural environment yet allow continued evolution of the parish in order to maintain a broad social and demographic mix. - HPSI 2 To support the development of a retirement close or courtyard near to the village centre with properties available to local people both to rent and purchase. - HPSI 3 Within the constraints of government policy to discourage any new open market housing development outside the existing built form and boundary of our village.
+Where new developments do take place, to insist on improvements to the parish infrastructure and to secure tangible and effective contributions to the community from developers. - HPSI 4 To ensure that all new developments enhance the surrounding built environment and are sympathetic to the local architectural vernacular. - HPSI 5 To support development where it re-uses disused sites or uses buildings which meet the criteria of this Plan and would lead to an enhancement of the setting. - HPSI 6 To support schemes which will benefit the parish rural economy and/or community and/or infrastructure and will maintain the sustainability of the parish (providing they are appropriate to the setting and meet the requirements of this Plan). - HPSI 7 Proposals for conversion of existing buildings to housing or work units will be supported if they do not result in the need for a new building to be constructed and any conversion to a work unit does not cause excessive noise or dust to be created in the village or hamlet during the operation of that unit.
 The conversion must prove that it meets the requirements of the policies on flooding and the revised property will not raise the ridge height or increase the footprint of the original.

-HPSI6 To help achieve localised organic housing growth which supports our rural community and helps meet the Government's objective of encouraging self-build, proposals for single self-build dwellings for local people who would not normally qualify for affordable or shared equity housing, but who wish to remain in the parish, will be supported.
+HPSI 8 To help achieve localised organic housing growth which supports our rural community and helps meet the Government's objective of encouraging self-build, proposals for single self-build dwellings for local people who would not normally qualify for affordable or shared equity housing, but who wish to remain in the parish, will be supported.
+The Parish Council will encourage the release of land for self-build projects.

-HPA1 To comment on planning applications as appropriate to our Statement of Intent.
+HPA 1 To comment on planning applications as appropriate to our Statement of Intent.